• Menu

 The Carefree Theatre

-The former Carefree Theater once located on the corner of Dixie Highway and Flamingo Drive began as an ice cream parlor and coin laundry.
-In 1939, the building was bought by Elias Chalhub who opened up a bowling alley across the hall, the Carefree Bowlaway, with wooden pins and 10 lanes that were the largest in the state at the time.
-“Pin boys” were used when it first opened who would manually set the pins and roll the balls back to the players until automatic pinsetters were later installed.
+Once located on the corner of Dixie Highway and Flamingo Drive, the former Carefree Theater began as an ice cream parlor and coin laundry.
+In 1939, the building was bought by Elias Chalhub, who opened a bowling alley across the hall, the Carefree Bowlaway, with wooden pins and ten lanes that were the largest in the state at the time.
+When it first opened, “Pin boys” were used who would manually set the pins and roll the balls back to the players until automatic pinsetters were later installed.

 carefree-theater-in-the-50s